 - Students whose status changes from part-time to full-time during the academic year will also be automatically enrolled at that time, but may waive the insurance if they have comparable coverage.

-- Enrollment in the Aetna Student Health Insurance Plan is automatic for all full-time students.
+- Enrollment in the Columbia University Student Health Insurance Plan is automatic for all full-time students.
 If you have comparable coverage, you may waive.

 - The waiver must be completed each insurance year.
 The insurance year begins August 15 of each year.
 If you entered in spring or summer, and waived, you must repeat the waiver again for the fall semester.